Esri/arcgis-maps-sdk-unity-samples/sample_project/README.md

 ## Instructions

 ### Prerequisite:
-1. please follow the instructions [here](../README.md#instructions) for cloning the project and adding it to Unity
+1. Please follow the instructions [here](../README.md#instructions) for cloning the project and adding it to Unity
 2. Refer to the [ArcGIS Maps SDK for Unity's documentation on getting started](https://developers.arcgis.com/unity/get-started/) on how to download `Unity` and the `ArcGIS Maps SDK for Unity`.

 ### Setting up the Project